 Or whatever you’re selling.
 This format is golden for any business, and it guarantees great open rates.

-Just don’t be tempted to include more information in your email.
+Just don’t be tempted to include more information in your engagement email.
 So forget the deals you’re running, upcoming workshops, whatever.
 I’d also suggest you hold off on adding graphics or images.

 Why it works

 It’s short and sweet and ends with a question.
 The brain, for some reason, can’t ignore a question.
 Also, sending a plain text email feels more personal, and people love personalization.
+So give this reactivation email a chance.

 2: Email a personalized video